kenca23/giphy_project/README.md

 ## Seeking help

 This project was initialized using create-react-app, please see their documentation for any technical issues you might run into.

-If anything else is unclear or just have other technical questions, please email eric.wolfe@kareo.com

 ## Submitting your code